Eliyahou/HebrewChatBot/README.md

 # Hebrew ChatBot
-In our Application We Are utilizing [Retrieval Augmented Generation (RAG)](https://weaviate.io/rag#:~:text=RAG%20with%20Weaviate,accuracy%20of%20AI%2Dgenerated%20content.) for querying and interacting with your data, **either locally or deployed via cloud**. you need to create a .env file with the Following Parameters:
+In our Application We Are utilizing [Retrieval Augmented Generation (RAG)](https://arxiv.org/pdf/2005.11401) for querying and interacting with your data, **either locally or deployed via cloud**.

 ![Screenshot](/images/hebrewChatBotExample.png)
 We Are Giving The Option For Three LLM's